avineetpal185/Crop-Recommendation-System/README.md

 ## 📊 Input Parameters

-The model takes the following inputs:
+The prediction is based on the following inputs:

 - Nitrogen (N)
 - Phosphorus (P)